 India follows a mix of source-based and residence-based taxation.
 Global income of a resident is taxable in India.
 However, non-residents are taxable on certain India-sourced income.

 Taxation of individuals

 Depending upon the duration of physical presence in India, an individual can be:

-- · Resident and ordinarily resident (ROR)
+- Resident and ordinarily resident

-- Resident and non-ordinarily resident (RNOR)
+- · Resident and not-ordinarily resident

-- Non-resident (NR)
+- Non-resident

 Scope of taxation of an individual is as follows: